Ameen-322/Ameen-322/README.md

 - 🌱 I’m currently learning Python programming
 - 💞️ I’m looking to collaborate on sharing ideas and combining skills
 - 📫 How to reach me ... ameenullahiabiose0@gmail.com or 09045018592
 - 😄 Pronouns: ...
-I am a tudent and i am still learning
+I am a student and i am stil learning
 - ⚡ Fun fact: ...
-I just started and u'm still a beginner
+I just started and i'm stil a beginner

 <!---